Tasty Recipes for the Home Cook

 This recipe makes between 3 to 6 servings, depending on appetite size.
 This one batch of chow mein yields 3 large plate-size servings or 6 smaller sandwiches.

-It is not uncommon for restaurants to pile a mountain of crispy noodles and chow mein and noodles on the plate.
-When I make them, I prefer smaller portions because I like to attempt to eat them by hand 🙂
+It is not uncommon for restaurants to pile a mountain of crispy noodles and chow mein onto the plate.
+When I make them, I prefer smaller portions because I like to eat them by hand 🙂

 How do I assemble the sandwich?